 Backups are stored on S3.
 By default, backups are enabled and have a max retention of 35 days.
-A backup retention period of zero days will disable automated backups for this DB Instance.
+A backup retention period of zero days will disable automated backups.

 Deleting an RDS instance deletes ALL the automated backups… but not the manual ones. =» “I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available.”